-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 Fira de Santa Llúcia

+Fira de Santa Llúcia dates all the way back to 1786.
 It began as a one-day event to celebrate the feast day of Santa Llúcia on December 13, but has since developed into a three-week Christmas fair.

 Positioned in front of Barcelona Cathedral, the market features around 300 stalls selling everything from Christmas decorations, trees and nativity figurines to musical instruments, handmade puppets and jewelry.